rob-silins/todo-react-app/README.md

-The project has been deplyed https://brave-leavitt-d32886.netlify.app/
+The project has been deplyed <a href='https://brave-leavitt-d32886.netlify.app/' target='blank'> here </a>.